IvanDzanija/competitive_programming/EverybodyCodes/README.md

 # Everybody Codes
-## The Kingdom of Algorithmia
+## My solutions for annual The Kingdom of Algorithmia event (https://everybody.codes/home)
-My solutions for the event. (https://everybody.codes/home)
+For some solutions I manually edited the input for ease of use.